awslabs/multi-model-server/docs/custom_service.md

 ## Calling a Custom Service

-When you launch the `deep-model-server` CLI using the `service` argument, the path to a service Python file is required.
+When you launch the `mxnet-model-server` CLI using the `service` argument, the path to a service Python file is required.
 For example, if you want to use a local model file and manually call the `mxnet_vision_service` you would use:

 ```
-deep-model-server --models squeezenet=squeezenet.model \
+mxnet-model-server --models squeezenet=squeezenet.model \
-                  --service dms/model_service/mxnet_vision_service.py
+                  --service mms/model_service/mxnet_vision_service.py
 ```

-This assumes that you've downloaded the DMS source and you're in the source root directory.
-In this example you're using the vision service that comes with DMS, but otherwise you don't need the source, and you can specify any Python file that contains your custom service code.
+This assumes that you've downloaded the MMS source and you're in the source root directory.
+In this example you're using the vision service that comes with MMS, but otherwise you don't need the source, and you can specify any Python file that contains your custom service code.

 ## Designing a Custom Service